What Is an Omnidirectional Microphone? (Answered)

 Below are the important features of an omnidirectional microphone.

-What are the benefits and drawbacks of using an omnidirectional microphone?
+Advantages and disadvantages of using an omnidirectional microphone?

 There are a few pros and cons to using an omnidirectional microphone.